Orlando Health Bayfront Hospital

-Bayfront was originally organized as the St. Petersburg Sanitarium in 1906, and over the next six decades re-designated as the Good Samaritan Hospital, Augusta Memorial Hospital, City Hospital, Mound Park Hospital, Bayfront Medical Center, and finally in 2013, Bayfront Health St. Petersburg.
-It was the first hospital in the city to integrate.
-The first African-American patient, Altamese Chapman, was a longtime Bayfront volunteer.

-Bayfront, in its Mound Park Hospital form, was mentioned in the Ian Fleming 007 novel "Live and Let Die".

 In October 2012, plans were announced to merge Bayfront Medical Center with Health Management Associates and Shands HealthCare.
 The merger transformed Bayfront Medical Center into a for-profit facility and created a new integrated care delivery network with six other HMA hospitals, including Brooksville Regional Hospital, Spring Hill Regional Hospital, Venice Regional Medical Center, Charlotte Regional Medical Center, Peace River Regional Medical Center, and Pasco Regional Medical Center, with Bayfront being the flagship hospital.
 The deal closed in mid-2013, and Bayfront joined the HMA family of hospitals.
-Bayfront health was acquired by Community Health System in early 2014 along with other HMA facilities.
+Bayfront Health was acquired by Community Health System in early 2014 along with other HMA facilities.

 On October 1, 2020, Bayfront Health St. Petersburg was acquired by not-for-profit Orlando Health, after the St. Petersburg City Council approved the transaction in July 2020.